Verilog-to-Routing: ODIN II

 ODIN II is the HDL compiler of the VTR flow.
 It transforms a given Verilog code to a BLIF circuit, performs code and circuit optimizations, visualizes circuits, and performs partial mapping of logic to available hard blocks of the given architecture.
 Also, it can simulate the execution of circuits both for validation as well as power, performance and heat analysis.
 ODIN II is maintained by the University of New Brunswick.

+From the Verilog to Routing website, it is noted: "Odin-II has been deprecated and will be removed in a future version.
+Now VTR uses Parmys as the default frontend which utilizes Yosys as elaborator with partial mapping features enabled."

 ABC

 ABC optimizes BLIF circuits by performing logic optimization and technology mapping.
 ABC is maintained by the University of California, Berkeley.

 VPR

 Versatile Place and Route (VPR) is the final component of VTR.
 Its input is a BLIF circuit, which it packs, places and routes on an input FPGA architecture.

-During packing, neighboring and related logic elements of the circuit are clustered together into Logic Blocks matching the hardware of the FPGA.
+During packing, neighboring and related logic elements of the circuit are clustered together into logic blocks matching the hardware of the FPGA.
 During placement, these logic blocks as well as hard blocks are assigned to the available hardware resources of the FPGA.
 Finally, during routing the signal connections between blocks are made.
 VPR is primarily developed by the University of Toronto, with contributions from many other universities and companies.